madhusriram012/resumeapibackend/README.md

  https://github.com/madhusriram012/resumeapifrontend
 ```

-copy the above url and paste in browser and follow the steps in readme over there.
+copy the above url and paste in browser and follow the steps in readme over there(from how to run in frontend as we have successfully started the server).

 # How to run test